LukeShortCloud/rootpages/src/programming/python.rst

 ``subprocess`` handles the execution of shell commands on the file system. ``Popen()`` is the most versatile way to execute and manage commands. ``run()`` was introduced in Python 3.5 to provide a simple way to execute commands. ``*call()`` provides basic legacy functions for managing command execution as separate methods.

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   run(<CMD_STR>), "a combination of call, check_call, and check_output (added in Python 3.5)"
+   run(<CMD_STR>), "A combination of call, check_call, and check_output (added in Python 3.5)."
-   call(<CMD_LIST>), "run a command, wait for it to complete and return the return code" check_call(), "run a command, wait until it is done, then return 0 or (if there was an error) raise an error exception" check_output(), similar to check_call except it will return the standard output Popen(<CMD_LIST>, shell=True), "execute a command, track it s progress, optionally save the stdin/stdout/stderr, and save the return code"
+   call(<CMD_LIST>), "Run a command, wait for it to complete and return the return code." check_call(), "Run a command, wait until it is done, then return 0 or (if there was an error) raise an error exception." check_output(), Similar to check_call except it will return the standard output.
+   "Popen(<CMD_LIST>, shell=True)", "Execute a command, track it s progress, optionally save the stdin/stdout/stderr, and save the return code."
-   "Popen(<CMD_LIST>, stdin=subprocess.PIPE, stdout=subprocess.PIPE, stderr=subprocess.PIPE)", run a command and capture the standard output and error as well as allow standard input to be sent to it
+   "Popen(<CMD_LIST>, stdin=subprocess.PIPE, stdout=subprocess.PIPE, stderr=subprocess.PIPE)", Run a command and capture the standard output and error as well as allow standard input to be sent to it.

 [27]